Flood Risk Master Programme

 The unique two-year Flood Risk Master programme integrates science, engineering and socioeconomic topics through a range of courses taught by leading experts at four European universities: TU Dresden (Germany), IHE Delft (Netherlands), Technical University of Catalonia (Spain) and University of Ljubljana (Slovenia).
 Successful students graduate with MSc degrees from TU Dresden and IHE Delft.

-We are pleased to announce that the programme will start, as planned, on 14 September 2020, albeit with a possible online first phase.
-More information will follow.
+We are pleased to announce that the programme will start on 15 September 2022.

 TU Dresden, Germany